vikask1/Python-Projects/README.md

 # License

 This repository is under an [MIT](https://choosealicense.com/licenses/mit/) License.
-For any kind of broken link or anything with is not following please create a new issue with **invalid** label.
+For any kind of broken link or anything with is not following community guidelines please create a new issue with **invalid** label.

 <br>